rmsk2/rustpwman/README.md

 `rustpwman` is a simple password manager written in Rust using the [cursive TUI library](https://github.com/gyscos/cursive).
 You may wonder why someone writes a TUI application in 2023.
 The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on MacOS, Linux and Windows and it should compile without the necessity to install more or less exotic (or maybe even toxic) toolchains.
-Additionally I like the retro appeal of it.
+Additionally I like the retro appeal of it and it can be used over SSH.

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at the moment.
 In order to start the program use